 Over the next few decades, concerns over climate change and energy security will drive fundamental changes in the global supply, transport, and use of energy.
 Energy system and integrated assessment models play a vital role in the planning process by providing insight related to the future impacts of policies and technology deployment.
 These models can be generically referred to as energy-economy optimization models, and they minimize cost or maximize utility by, at least in part, optimizing the energy system over multiple decades.
 Energy-economy models encoded with a set of structured, self-consistent assumptions and decision rules have emerged as a key tool for the analysis of energy and climate policy at the regional, national, and international scale.

-TEMOA will address these issues by combining expertise in energy modeling, economics, operations research, and computer science to create a new suite of modeling tools.
+Temoa-based analysis addresses these issues by combining expertise in energy modeling, economics, operations research, and computer science.

-- Build an open source technology explicit energy economy optimization model.
+- Provide an open source energy system optimization model.
 We provide public access to our revision control system via the web.
-We also plan to take snapshots of model source code and data used to produce published model-based analysis, enabling third party verification of our work.
+We also archive snapshots of model source code and data used to produce published model-based analysis, enabling third party verification of our work.

 - Utilize open source software tools wherever possible.
 This includes the programming language, database, graphing and visualization tools, and solvers.
-This makes the TEMOA model broadly accessible.
-The biggest challenge is the choice of solvers: the best linear solvers (e.g. CPLEX and Gurobi) are commercial products.
+This makes the Temoa model broadly accessible.

 - Design the model to make uncertainty analysis more tractable.
-We plan to develop scripts that automate sensitivity analysis, Monte Carlo simulation, multi-stage stochastic optimization, and search techniques to find near-optimal alternative solutions.
+Temoa includes the capability to conduct parametric sensitivity analysis, Monte Carlo simulation, multi-stage stochastic optimization, and search techniques to find near-optimal alternative solutions.

 - Utilize multi-core and compute cluster environments to perform rigorous uncertainty analysis.
 Given the steep drop in computer hardware, running code in an